- Bahamas Airports: The Ultimate List (International & Domestic) - October 19, 2023

 Some challenges to living in The Bahamas can include:

-- Cost of food and other basic goods can run higher due to import tariffs
+- Higher cost of living: The cost of food and other basic goods can run higher due to import tariffs.
+The Bahamas is considered to have a higher cost of living compared to the global average.

-- While the weather is beautiful throughout the year, The Bahamas does experience a hurricane season in the summer months to early fall.
-However, the overall risk of major or severe storms annually is low
+- Hurricane season: While the weather is beautiful throughout the year, The Bahamas does experience a hurricane season in the summer months to early fall.
+Hurricanes and tropical storms are common between June and November, with the peak season in August and September.
+According to the National Oceanic and Atmospheric Administration (NOAA), the risk of major or severe storms annually isn’t as high as other Caribbean destinations but is still something to consider since it can lead to temporary disruptions in services, communications, and transportation.

 Conclusion: Start Renting in The Bahamas